lightstreams-network/lightchain/README.md

 ```

-#### Run in Standalone mode
+#### Run in standalone mode

-Once this is done, your blockchain is ready to be launched.
-The created node is setup to connect to the lightstreams' test network (`Sirius`).
-If you prefer to create an isolated node for testing proposes, you can run the following command instead:
+Standalone mode allows you to create an isolated node for testing proposes.
+To do it, you can run the following command:

 ```
 lightchain init --datadir "${HOME}/.lightchain" --standalone
 ```

-At the genesis block, the ether account `0xc916cfe5c83dd4fc3c3b0bf2ec2d4e401782875e`has been initialized with _300M Photons_.
-Passphrase is `WelcomeToSirius`
+At the genesis block, the account `0xc916cfe5c83dd4fc3c3b0bf2ec2d4e401782875e`has been initialized with _300M Photons_.
+The passphrase is `WelcomeToSirius`

 ## Applications